New! BD Essentials: Turn your team into growth advocates

 The original deadly sins were inspired by mankind’s perpetual struggle to rise above their animalistic instincts and rein in the emotions of lust, pride, greed, gluttony, envy, anger, and sloth.

-But do you know the 7 Deadly Sins of Business Development and Sales?
+But do you know the 7 Deadly Sins destroying your win rates?

-These 7 Deadly Sins negatively impact your customer’s perception and can prevent you and your team from achieving your revenue and professional goals.
+These 7 Deadly Sins negatively impact your customer’s perception and can prevent you and your team from achieving your revenue goals.

 These bad habits in your customer engagement strategy can limit customer intimacy, customer intelligence, discriminators for proposals, and severly impact your PWin and win rates.